pranavsinghal0001/Diabetes-Prediction-Model/README.md

 - The best-performing model achieved an accuracy of **77%** .
 - Feature importance analysis was conducted to understand significant predictors.

-## 🔮 Future Work
-- Improve model accuracy by tuning hyperparameters.
-- Experiment with deep learning models for better performance.
-- Deploy the model as a web application for real-time predictions.

 ## 🤝 Contribution
 Feel free to contribute by submitting a pull request or reporting issues.